 Cost

 Although a main-level addition may look good on paper, if your property sits on a slope, is below grade, is difficult for equipment to reach or would need complicated architecture to add on to the existing structure, any home expansions can lose their feasibility and become expensive.
-Before getting too far ahead of yourself, consult an experienced architect and contractor to learn your addition options.
+Before getting too far ahead of yourself, consult an experienced design consultant and contractor to learn your addition options.

 Foundation and walls